 The other 3 digits can be looked up in a table, to tell you how much of each they get, and how good the result is.
 They are assigned in order requested, they don't have any relationship to how much of each ingredient is used, or the properties of the result. (unlike steel alloys, whose numbers (1020, 4130, 4340) include the carbon content.)

 If you see things like -T6, following the alloy series, those describe any heat treating the stuff got after it was made.
 Getting this done correctly is critical to the strength of the frame.
-For most aluminum frames, it is done after the frame is welded, as the heat from the welder will change the metal (usually makes aluminum alloys softer) Heat treating typically involves heating to near melting (900-1000F, it melts around 1100F, your oven self cleans at 800-850), holding it there for some amount of time (for thin tube, 1/2-2 hours or so) cooling suddenly (dunk in water), then a long bake (8 or more hours) at a lower temperature (like 350F).
+For most aluminum frames, it is done after the frame is welded, as the heat from welding will change the metal (usually makes aluminum alloys softer) Heat treating typically involves heating an aluminum frams to near melting (900-1000F), it melts around 1100F, your oven self cleans at 800-850), holding it there for some amount of time (for thin tube, 1/2-2 hours or so) cooling suddenly (dunk in water), then a long bake (8 or more hours) at a lower temperature (like 350F).

 The different alloys vary in tensile strength, corrosion resistance, welding compatibility, ductility, and machineability.
-The density of aluminum alloys don't vary much at all (under 5%) and the stiffness doesn't change.
+The density of aluminum alloys doesn't vary much at all (under 5%) and the stiffness doesn't change.